 Hence Start String would have “You are logged in with “ and the End String would have ” ID.”.

 You can further customize your search by using text flags like match case, binary data, use # for any digit, use wild card etc.

 c.
-Search in (Search): This is an optional attribute with default value ‘Noresource’.
-The scope of the search-where to search for the delimited data.
+Search in (Search): This is an optional attribute with the default value ‘Noresource’.
+The scope of the search is to search for the delimited data.
 The possible values are:

 - All: The scope of search is the body, headers, and resources

 - Headers: It indicates to search only in the headers

 - Body: The scope of the search is only body, not headers